 SONG-GD involves 5-phases:

-Focus groups – what outcomes matter to kids with CKD and family members?
+Focus groups – what outcomes matter to people with glomerular disease and their family members/caregivers?

-Focus groups have been conducted in Australia, United States and Hong Kong.
+Focus groups have been conducted in Australia, United States, United Kingdom, and Hong Kong.
 We are currently analysing the results.

 Delphi Survey – what outcomes matter to most to patients, families, and health professionals?

 The Delphi Survey is now open and will be available in English and Chinese languages.
+We now have over 1000 participants, with more than half being patients with glomerular disease!
 The link is available above.

 SONG-GD Melbourne Consensus Workshop 1

 The first SONG-GD consensus workshop was held on the 13th April 2019 during the World Congress of Nephrology.
-This workshop brought together patients, caregivers and health professionals to discuss the early findings from the SONG-GD Delphi survey, and ideas about how to establish the core outcome set.
+The 67 attendees were from 16 countries and included patients, caregivers and health professionals – including representatives from the Australian Government Department of Health, who came together to discuss the early findings from the SONG-GD Delphi survey, and ideas about how to establish the core outcome set.